Bounds on the plus-pure thresholds of some hypersurfaces in (ramified) regular rings: Introduction

 \subsection{Acknowledgements}

 The authors began this project at the Fields Institute in Toronto as part of the Apprenticeship Program in Commutative Algebra in January 2025.
 We appreciate the Fields Institute's support.
-The authors thank Hanlin Cai, Linquan Ma, Eamon Quinlan-Gallego, Kevin Tucker, and Shou Yoshikawa for valuable conversations.
-We also thank Linquan Ma for comments on a previous draft.
+The authors thank Anna Brosowsky, Hanlin Cai, Linquan Ma, Eamon Quinlan-Gallego, Kevin Tucker, and Shou Yoshikawa for valuable conversations.
+We also thank Linquan Ma and the anonymous referee for comments on previous drafts.